 Students completing both university and departmental honors should follow the university honors guidelines.
 Click here to see these guidelines.
 In addition, these students should complete the following tasks as part of their departmental honors commitments.

-- Give Dr. Klima (WA 335) a copy of your completed Honors College Thesis/Project Application to keep for our mathematical sciences records.
+- Give Dr. Cook (WA 347) a copy of your completed Honors College Thesis/Project Application to keep for our mathematical sciences records.

-- Schedule your thesis defense in consultation with your thesis director, second reader, and Dr. Klima.
+- Schedule your thesis defense in consultation with your thesis director, second reader, and Dr. Cook.

-- Submit a completed copy of your Thesis Binding Payment Form and copies of any student accounts receipts indicating payment for additional bound copies of the thesis to the MAT 4510 AsULearn site.
+- Submit a completed copy of your Thesis Binding Payment Form and copies of any student account receipts indicating payment for additional bound copies of the thesis to the MAT 4510 AsULearn site.